Product Owner vs. Product Manager Exploration

 Regardless of which role or title you may have, you should have at least a basic understanding of the Product Owner vs. Product Manager comparison; similarities, differences, and overlap.

 In our 2017 Product Management Team Survey we found that in companies doing Agile development, 70% indicated that the Product Manager is also the Product Owner.

 This article discusses some of what we teach in our Agile for Product Managers and Product Owners Training that includes the worldwide-standard certification credential.

 Product Owner vs. Product Manager Background

 Agile development methodologies have taken the product world by storm.
 Our study indicates that 69% of teams are doing some form of Agile.

 The Scrum framework includes “Product Owner” as one of its defined roles in Agile and so naturally this has spawned a great deal of Product Owner vs. Product Manager confusion and debate.

 Before we go any further, it should be noted that this is a discussion about Product Owner vs. Product Manager as roles, not titles.
 For example, you may have the title of Product Manager and be acting in the role of Product Owner.

 The Product Manager Role

 Product Management is a broad discipline which comes with a vast range of activities and responsibilities.
-In general, the Product Manager is responsible for driving the strategy and overall success of the product.
+In general, the Product Manager role is responsible for driving the strategy and overall success of the product.

 The job of Product Manager may be defined differently across different companies but if you engage in any of the following responsibilities you are acting as a Product Manager.

 As a Product Manager, you should be the market expert because you have listened deeply to your customers.
 Product Managers are the authority on anything regarding the landscape of the market and act as the voice of the customer in all situations.

 You own the product strategy which drives the vision and roadmap, and manage the product throughout its entire lifecycle, not just the development phase.